 New Fall LEH Lecture Series hosted by Ruth Foote

-NEW IBERIA, La. — The Shadows-on-the-Teche was recently awarded a Rebirth Grant from the Louisiana Endowment for the Humanities to offer a fall lecture series centered on education in Louisiana.
-For the first of this three-part series, Ruth Foote will lead a discussion on the 76 black students who integrated the University of Louisiana at Lafayette 70 years ago.
-The lecture will take place on Thurs., Sept.
-19, at 5:30 p.m. at the Shadows Visitor Center (320 E. Main St., New Iberia).
+NEW IBERIA, La. — The Shadows-on-the-Teche was recently awarded a Rebirth Grant from the Louisiana Endowment for the Humanities to offer a fall 2024 lecture series centered on education in Louisiana.
+For the first of this three-part series, Ruth Foote lead a discussion on the 76 black students who integrated the University of Louisiana at Lafayette 70 years ago.
+The lecture took place on Thurs., Sept.
+19, at the Shadows Visitor Center.

 Ruth Foote, author, historian, Iberia African American Historical Society member and community volunteer is an award-winning journalist who served as the co-founder and editor of Creole Magazine.
 Ms. Foote has also written for The Current, The Acadiana Advocate and The Times of Acadiana.
 She received her M.A. in Public History from the University of Louisiana at Lafayette.